Phones squealing like prodded pigs,

 find ourselves dreaming.

-Small h
+Small ‘h’

-Hope is just another
+‘Hope’ is just another

-of those words, like love,
+of those words, like ‘love’,

-and destiny,
+and ‘destiny’,

-t be pronounced
+that can’t be pronounced

 with capital letters anymore;